 It will be obvious to the students, that for a perfect square number one can always draw a square whose area is equal to that perfect square (side is equal to the square root).
 Ask the students if there are any other possibilities.
 You might have to give them hints to start looking at other possibilities.
+For example,

-For example, and b units (see figure T8), then the length of the hypotenuse is $\sqrt{(a^2+b^2)}$ units.
+I: Consider a right-angled triangle of sides a units and b units (see figure T8), then the length of the hypotenuse is $\sqrt{(a^2+b^2)}$ units.